 Andrew Etherington

 Previously Andrew has collaborated with West-End galleries to stage touring exhibitions by their artists outside of London, organised retrospectives by outsider industrial artists at regional museums, and has given several artists who have gone on to have international success their first solo shows.
-He is also a committed collector, focusing on contemporary printmaking and works on paper.
+He is also a committed collector, focusing on contemporary printmaking and works on paper, and frequently leads workshops and seminars on the practicalities of exhibiting for artists and curators, alongside mentoring practicing artists on their professional development.

 Jade Mitchell